wickandbergamot/wickandbergamot/docs/src/developing/builtins/programs.md

 ---
-title: "Native Programs"
+title: "Builtin Programs"
 ---

-Solana contains a small handful of native programs, which are required to run validator nodes.
-Unlike third-party programs, the native programs are part of the validator implementation and can be upgraded as part of cluster upgrades.
+Safecoin contains a small handful of builtin programs, which are required to run validator nodes.
+Unlike third-party programs, the builtin programs are part of the validator implementation and can be upgraded as part of cluster upgrades.
 Upgrades may occur to add features, fix bugs, or improve performance.
 Interface changes to individual instructions should rarely, if ever, occur.
 Instead, when